ingeniamc/serial-bridge/README.md

 - EDMA 2.12.05

 ### Patch the SDK
-The TI SDK contains a Uart driver configured to work as text mode, the driver needs some modifications to work in binary mode.
+The TI SDK contains a Uart driver configured to work with text data, the driver needs some modifications to work in binary mode.
-The SDK need to be patched and rebuild, it can be done manually or with the script setupenv.bat

-First of all download the tools [patch](http://gnuwin32.sourceforge.net/packages/patch.htm) and [make](http://gnuwin32.sourceforge.net/packages/make.htm), and extract the content.
+The SDK has to be patched and rebuild, it can be done manually or with the script setupenv.bat.
+Download the tools [patch](http://gnuwin32.sourceforge.net/packages/patch.htm) and [make](http://gnuwin32.sourceforge.net/packages/make.htm), and extract the content.
 Call the setupenv.bat script:

 ` # setupenv.bat <PATH TO PATCH FOLDER> <PATH TO MAKE FOLDER> <PATH TO PDK FOLDER> `